eugeneross/cakephp-hipteam/README.md

 ### 2. Setting up your CakePHP application

-It's pretty easy to add this plugin to your current application.
-All you need to do is:
+Here’s what you need to do to add this plugin to your current application:

 * **Clone the plugin repo:**